Getting Started

 In prior examples the generated Hollow API was used by the data consumer to iterate over all Movie

-records in the dataset.
-Most often, however, it isn’t desirable to iterate over the entire dataset — instead, specific records will be accessed based on some known key.
-Let’s assume that the Movie
+dataset.
+Most often, however, it isn’t desirable to iterate over the entire dataset — instead, specific records will be

-’s id is a known key.
+’s id is a known key (since it is annotated with @HollowPrimaryKey

 After a HollowConsumer